 “It’s unrealistic — they’re much too dark to go with your hair.”

 “How could you forget?” he mimics.
 “My father’s asked that at least a hundred times.
-And so have you.
+And so have you, Mary.
 Let’s just agree I have a terrible memory and move on.”

-After we graduated from high school, Jay’s family moved back to Taiwan for his father’s business.
+After high school, Jay’s family moved back to Taiwan for his father’s business.
 Well, his mother moved back to Taiwan.
 Their return was the first time Jay set foot on the island.
-Despite Jay’s frequent requests to move out, he’s still living with his parents, much to his chagrin. (“What can I say?
-My mother’s traditional and doesn’t want me to move out until I’m married.”)
+Despite Jay’s frequent requests to move out, he’s still living with his parents, much to his chagrin.
+“What can I say?
+My mother’s traditional and doesn’t want me to move out until I’m married.”

 Pretty pathetic, but I followed him here.
 Across the freaking Pacific.
 Despite his overly-gelled hair, how he’s late all the time, and his abysmal memory, he’s my best friend.
 My only friend.